Obituary of Archer C Bush, Jr.

 A celebration of Arch’s life is scheduled at a later date.

 In lieu of flowers, the family suggests donations in Arch’s memory to Honor Flight of West Central Florida, a 501(c)3 organization, www.honorflightwcf.org, P.O.
-Box 55661, St. Petersburg FL 33732.To plant a tree in memory of Archer Bush, Jr., please visit Tribute Store
+Box 55661, St. Petersburg FL 33732.To send flowers to the family or plant a tree in memory of Archer Bush, Jr., please visit Tribute Store